Wallytj/Wallytj/README.md

 - 👋 Hi, I’m @Wallytj, Im studying BIT majoring cyber security.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning whaterver comes in the course of study focusing on coding (java) and security.
-- 💞️ tbh I’m not looking to collaborations rn, I am just learning.
+- 💞️ tbh I’m not looking for collaborations rn, I am just learning.
 If you think we can learn together Hmu, I belive in unity🥂
 - 📫 How to reach me :tezeeyks@gmail.com
 - Im a dreamer of success.
 I do make roadmaps to success but you know my lazyass comes in the middle.
 I am preety sure I'll get there soon.😂😂